Roberh18/AI_SPRING_2026/SSM-AST/checkpoints.md

 # Checkpoints and Model Artifacts

-This repository does not require large model files to be committed directly to Git.
+This repository does not checkpoints because these model files are too large to be committed directly to Git.
 Place checkpoints and language-model artifacts in the directories below before running final evaluation.

-Large files should be distributed through GitHub release assets, institutional storage, or external storage if they exceed practical GitHub limits.
+Large files should be accessible through Huggingface release assets, link in Thesis report.

 ## Expected layout